-At university, Miklos is a member of the Napier Society of Banking and Finance, where before leaving for his placement, he was actively involved in holding presentations and predicting future trends for gold prices.
-In his spare time he is learning Spanish and enjoys fitness and swimming, having done Wado-Kai karate for 9 years before.
-As a hobby, Miklos also participates in various trading competitions and produces house music.
+At university, Miklos was a member of the Napier Society of Banking and Finance where, before leaving for his placement, he was actively involved in holding presentations and predicting future trends for gold prices.
+In his spare time he learned Spanish and enjoyed fitness and swimming, having done Wado-Kai karate for nine years before.
+As a hobby at university, Miklos also participated in various trading competitions and produced house music.

 Alicia Lee, Cardiff University Business School | Amy Brown, University of Birmingham | Andrea Angel, University of Birmingham | Becky Fry, University of Liverpool | Evangeline Cody, Cardiff University Business School | George Sanders, Durham University | Olivia Mottashed, University of Birmingham | Ranald Nisbett, University of Aberdeen | Rebecca Shroder, Bournemouth University

 Winner: Brittany Harris, Civil Engineering, University of Bristol

 Brittany’s interest in engineering spread from a love of science, art, travel and charity development work.
 In her first year she was involved in EWB and she then became the vice president of EWB Bristol and ran a branch partnership with FRANK Water.

 To expand her studies she applied for the Royal Academy of Engineering’s Leadership Award and was successful, which she used to pursue travel and languages to develop a better understanding of different cultures and the potential of globalisation.